Download the Fact Sheet (Updated 2015)

 - Nebraska’s immigrants also contributed roughly $154 million in property, income, sales, and gas tax revenue in 2006, according to the same study .

-Immigrants are integral to Nebraska’s economy as workers.
+Immigrants are integral to Nebraska’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Nebraska, the state would lose $852.4 million in economic activity, $378.6 million in gross state product, and approximately 5,400 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .